Quentin Buvelot

-Biography
+Early life and career

 Buvelot studied art history and archaeology at Utrecht University from 1987 to 1993.
-Subsequently, he worked there as a junior lecturer in 1994.
-From June 1994 to May 1995, he served as a guest curator for the Koninklijk Paleis in Amsterdam, where he prepared an exhibition on the architect Jacob van Campen.
-From 1996 to 1998, he worked for the Parisian Fondation Custodia, where he compiled a catalog of Dutch and Flemish paintings in the Musée Fabre in Montpellier.
+He subsequently worked at the university as a junior lecturer in 1994.
+From June 1994 to May 1995, he served as a guest curator at the Koninklijk Paleis in Amsterdam, where he helped prepare an exhibition devoted to the architect and painter Jacob van Campen.
+The accompanying publication, Jacob van Campen: Het klassieke ideaal in de Gouden Eeuw, was written with Koen Ottenheym, Marten Jan Bok, Eymert-Jan Goossens and Marijke Spies.